os-cau/cau-repl/docs/repl.md

 ## Hints
 - Tab-completion and line history is available.
+The REPL can't tab-complete your input, if it contains a function call.
+  You can use tab-complete in those situations, if you assing the function's output to a variable first.
 - When you mismatch parentheses or similar syntactic structures, the REPL may enter a state where it's waiting for you to properly syntactically finish your statement.
 To get out of this state, simply enter a single line consisting of just `:c`.
 - The return value of your last command is always available in the special `_` variable.
 This is useful to continue using it in the next line, or if you want to save it in a more persistent properly named variable.
+- Java getter-methods without parameters can be accessed like properties in Groovy, e.g. instead of `foo.getText()`, you may just write `foo.text`.
 - The stacktrace of a failed REPL command is available in the REPL's log.
 - If you launch a mishbehaving command that blocks your REPL, start a second SSH session and use the `:ps kill` command to terminate it.
 - groovysh's standard `:edit / :e` command is not very useful when accessing it via SSH, because it launches the editor in